 Rental Bicycle Recommendation.
 Although our hire bikes come equipped with a saddle if you have a saddle you use and are happy with it is strongly recommended that you use it on tour.
 If you use SPD type shoes please bring your own matching pedals.
 We are happy to fit these for you.
 You may also like to bring bar ends if you use them at home.

 (meals key: B = breakfast; L = lunch; D = dinner:; S = snacks)

 Day 1: Arrival in Bangkok.

-Following breakfast we will acquaint ourselves with our bicycles before boarding our AC support bus and leaving the hectic traffic and pollution of Bangkok far behind as we head to the seaside town of Pretchuap Khiri Khan, the start point of our ride to Phuket.
+Following breakfast, we will acquaint ourselves with our bicycles before boarding our AC support bus and leaving the hectic traffic and pollution of Bangkok far behind as we head to the seaside town of Prachuap Khiri Khan, the start point of our ride to Phuket.
 After lunch we can saddle up and take a short ride to stretch our legs.
-Following the coast we visit a beautiful wooden buddhist temple before riding to a splendid crescent beach in the middle of an airbase for a splash in the sea and a sun set beer - welcome to Thailand.
+Following the coast, we visit a beautiful wooden Buddhist temple before riding to a splendid crescent beach in the middle of an airbase for a splash in the sea and a sunset beer - welcome to Thailand.

 Day 3: Pretchuap Khiri Khan to Ban Krut.

 Our first full day of cycling is a fascinating mix of smooth tarmac, hard packed dirt trails and concrete lanes as the route winds to and from the coast making its way south through coconut groves, palm oil plantations and a national park.
 We will arrive at the small Thai style holiday resort town of Ban Krut with daylight to spare for a pre-dinner dip in the briny.